-- 3.4.
-Make streets more pleasant and comfortable - shade, shelter, appropriate lighting, places to rest, connection to nature and culture along paths, and at destinations along the way. - 3.5.
-Establish quality accessible public transport stops - with potential for maps and other wayfinding, identify hubs which require additional amenity and consider co-locating with other places and facilities.
-Advocate for improved public transport infrastructure and services. - 3.6.
-Develop and maintain pedestrian count program - using existing and new data sources and devices, and explore options for future data collection, management, and visualisation
+Cater for pedestrians at/through destinations - CN to set an example - develop and implement a green travel plan for CN staff and consider how more walking and public transport can be incorporated into work for both commuting and operational needs (site visits, walking meetings etc.) Make streets more pleasant and comfortable - shade, shelter, appropriate lighting, places to rest, connection to nature and culture along paths, and at destinations along the way.
+Establish quality accessible public transport stops with potential for maps and other wayfinding, identify hubs which require additional amenity and consider co-locating with other places and facilities.
+Develop and maintain pedestrian count program - using existing and new devices, and exploring option for future data collection, management and visualisation

-Figure 24 Elements of walkability targeted by actions to "Support walking trips and destinations"

-Foster and celebrate walking in our communities

-Beyond physically enabling people to walk in their community, positive reinforcement through resources and initiatives is important to both encourage more people to walk and appreciate the importance of walking in our cities.
+Figure 25 Elements of walkability targeted by "Support walking trips and destinations" Foster and celebrate walking in our communities Beyond physically enabling people to walk in their community, positive reinforcement through resources and initiatives is important to both encourage more people to walk and appreciate the importance of walking in our cities.
 The fundamental nature of walking within life and throughout history, gives it a special place in connecting with our past and with others.
 By working with communities to celebrate this, it can play a role in helping bridge various gaps.

-To foster walking in our communities it is essential to identify appropriate channels to create cultural change and target audiences that will benefit.
-Communication campaigns can engage the community with walking, with messages through health, art and through high-profile community members.

-Understanding when people are more likely to consider changing their behaviour or benefit the most from messages and initiatives also produces more effective campaigns.
+Identifying appropriate channels to create cultural change and target audiences that will benefit is essential to fostering walking in our communities.
+Communication campaigns can engage the community with walking with messages through health, art and through high-profile community members.
+Understanding when people are more likely to be able to consider changing their behaviour or benefit the most from messages and initiatives also produces more effective campaigns.
 This can be done by targeting people at times when their routines and travel habits are changing, such as when they start school, university, a new job, move house, through parenthood or retirement.

-Ensuring that people have access to great walking, as well as social, economic, cultural, and environmental opportunities throughout Newcastle, moves us from basic provision for pedestrians towards pride of place, and a closer connection to significant sites and the unique beauty of our diverse LGA.
-Enhancing places and paths, promoting them, and ensuring there is adequate access by public transport and connections to other active transport paths, creates an opportunity to celebrate them, and for them to become an attraction of our city.

-For example, the shared paths in Fletcher provide an opportunity to appreciate the beauty of the adjacent Hunter Wetlands and to celebrate Aboriginal culture through significant sites such as Kauma Park.
+Ensuring that people have access to great walking, as well as social, economic, cultural, and environmental opportunities throughout Newcastle, moves us from basic provision for pedestrians towards pride of place and a closer connection to significant sites and the unique beauty of our diverse LGA.
+Enhancing places and paths, promoting them, and ensuring there is adequate access by public transport and connected to other active transport paths, creates an opportunity to celebrate them and for them to become an attraction of our city.
+For example, the shared paths in Fletcher provide an opportunity to appreciate the beauty of the adjacent Hunter Wetlands and to celebrate indigenous culture through significant sites such as Kauma Park.
 This plan will assist with promoting and improving accessibility by public transport and active transport to these kinds of recreational opportunities.

-Figure 25 Elements of walkability targeted by actions to "Foster and Celebrate Walking in our communities"

-- 4.1.
-Develop communication campaign walking promotion through opportunities such as health, art, and high-profile community members and leveraging life changes, such as moving house, having children, or starting university or work. - 4.2.
-Support the coordination of community walking groups, events, and education focus on target groups that would benefits from increased walking access, such as new parents, children, and school communities. - 4.3.
-Engage with Awabakal and Worimi communities - to explore options to acknowledge the history and culture of walking in this area. - 4.4.
-Promote walking as an experience and tool for tourists - with online resources and tourist guide to accompany existing walking tour promotions. - 4.5.
+Develop communication campaign - walking promotion through opportunities such as health, art, and high-profile community members and leveraging life changes, such as moving house, having children, or starting university or work.
+Support the co-ordination of community walking groups, events, and education - focus on target groups that would benefits from increased walking access, such as new parents, children, and school communities.
+Engage with Awabakal and Worimi communities - to explore options to acknowledge the history and culture of walking in this area.
+Promote walking as an experience and tool for tourists - with online resources and tourist guide to accompany existing walking tour promotions.
 Preserve, enhance, and improve access to places people want to walk recreationally - within walking distance of their homes or public transport nodes, this also reduces car dependency through improved access to walking opportunities.